 A premarital contract can be entered into without an attorney but, if so, the challenging spouse can use the absence of an attorney’s counsel to prove lack of disclosure and/or overreaching.

-Contact my Naples, Florida office to learn how to make a prenuptial agreement, verify if your prenuptial agreement is valid or learn how to invalidate your prenuptial agreement.
+Contact my Naples, Florida family law office to learn how to make a prenuptial agreement, verify if your prenuptial agreement is valid or learn how to invalidate your prenuptial agreement.